 - 1 tbsp vanilla protein powder

-Step #1: Add all ingredients to the blender.
-Blend until smooth.
-Taste and add low-carb sweetener if needed.
+Step #1: Add all ingredients to the blender and blend until smooth.

 With only 7 grams of sugar per cup, strawberries are a gem in the produce aisle.
 With a gorgeous red hue and packed with antioxidants and vitamin C, these berries have been shown to reduce inflammation.